Area & Perimeter Calculator

 Self-Intersection Detection

-2. Wrong Coordinate Order
+2. Wrong Coordinate Entry Order

 3. Assuming Perfect Rectangles

-4. Neglecting Slope
+4. Ignoring Slope

-5. Relying on Pacing
+5. Measuring by Pacing

 Real Estate Transactions